Labour government’s Youth Guarantee could transform the lives of hundreds of thousands of young people, if delivered well.

 In trying to understand the reasons behind this, the picture becomes increasingly grim.
 The number of young people who are out of work due to ill health has doubled from 93,000 in 2013 to 190,000 in 2023, with much of this attributed to mental ill health.
 In the 2023 Youth Voice Census young people report a growing sense of disengagement as they continued to report high levels of anxiety and worry, with 40.5% of young people citing anxiety as one the biggest barriers to finding a job and only 12.4% of young people believing that there are quality opportunities where they live.

 Meanwhile, avenues into work such as apprenticeships have seen sharp drops in participation, with uptake amongst young people aged below 24 falling by some 20% since 2017.
 Skills shortages - particularly digital and technological - are also becoming a key driver of youth unemployment, with education and training not keeping up with a rapidly evolving labour market.
 Indeed, last year, the Institute for Employment Studies found lack of skills (42 per cent) to be the foremost obstacle that young people face to accessing good quality employment.
-Meanwhile, the Prince’s Trust recently found one in three (37 per cent) young people across the UK are worried they do not have the digital skills to get a good job.
+Meanwhile, the King's Trust found one in three (37 per cent) young people across the UK are worried they do not have the digital skills to get a good job.

 The implications of being NEET can reverberate throughout young people’s lives.
 Spending time unemployed under the age of 23 has been linked to lower wages even twenty years on, and those who are NEET between the ages of 18 to 19 are 20% more likely to be unemployed even ten years later.
 Young people who are NEET are over-represented in substance misuse and criminal and anti-social behaviour, and show a heightened risk of later-life homelessness.
 The link between employment and health is also well established, with unemployed people more than five times as likely to have poor health than employees.
 Indeed, in 2021, young people classed as NEET were almost twice as likely to have a health problem than the overall 16-24 population (46.7% compared with 24.5%).
 Implications for the economy are also stark.
 In 2022, the Government’s Digital Strategy estimated the skills gap to cost the UK economy some £63 billion per year in lost potential GDP, rising to an estimated £120 billion a year by 2030.